Keyframer: Empowering Animation Design using Large Language Models

-Overall, participants were satisfied by their experience with \system.
-When asked to rate their satisfaction with the animations they generated in only 15 minutes, participants on average rated $3.9$ (SD = $1.0$), which is between `satisfied' (4) and `neutral' (3).
-Participants generated 223 designs (94 for Activity 1, 129 for Activity 2).
-On average, each participant generated 17.2 designs (SD = $5.5$).
-An example of two participants' final animations are displayed in Figure \ref{fig:results-examples}.

-Participants were happily surprised by the efficacy of the system to turn natural language instruction into animations. \system supported participants with limited expertise in motion design to generate animations from scratch efficiently.
-For instance, EP6 stated, ``This is just so magical because I have no hope of doing such animations manually...I would find [it] very difficult to even know where to start with getting it to do this without this tool.''
+\textbf{General Impressions of \system} Participants were happily surprised by the efficacy of the system to turn natural language instruction into animations.
+Beginners without animation experience found it easy to get started with \system: ``This is just so magical because I have no hope of doing such animations manually...I would find [it] very difficult to even know where to start with getting it to do this without this tool'' (EP6).
+Similarly, EP5 shared how \system ``democratize[d] this whole creative process'' and ``highlights creativity more so than the mechanics of [the code],'' letting users focus on higher level goals instead of having to know CSS syntax.
+Participants appreciated that the system sped up their animation prototyping process: ``Doing something like this before would have just taken hours'' (EP2).

-Participants appreciated that the system sped up their animation prototyping process: ``I think this was much faster than a lot of things I've done...
-I think doing something like this before would have just taken hours to do'' (EP2).
-Those without experience in programming animations found \system ``democratize[d] this whole creative process'' and ``highlights creativity more so than the mechanics of [the code],'' letting users focus on higher level goals instead of having to know exactly how an animation could be implemented in CSS.
-Seeing LLM-generated CSS in \system also offered novices ``an interesting little window to see what's happening behind the scenes'' (EP1) to connect code to animations.